 A Charitable Lead Trust builds a fund with the Community Foundation during the trust’s term.
 When the trust terminates, the remaining assets are transferred to the donor or their heirs, often with significant transfer-tax savings.
 The donor can create a trust during their life or through their will.
 The trust contributes to charity through Eastern Carolina Community Foundation — either for a number of years or for the donor’s lifetime.

-For more information and ideas on ways to integrate complex financial planning with philanthropic giving, contact Sarah Shelley, the Foundation’s Executive Director or a financial advisor experienced in designing planned gifts for community foundations.
+For more information and ideas on ways to integrate complex financial planning with philanthropic giving, contact Bill Bridges, the Foundation’s Executive Director or a financial advisor experienced in designing planned gifts for community foundations.